 Immunizations are due 30 days from the first day of class.

-Immunizations are provided on a walk-in basis.
-The following are available for an additional charge:
+The following immunizations are available for an additional charge:

 Where can I get copies of my immunization history?